vrajarampandian/100-days-of-code/log.md

 04/01/2024 - Day 02 - learned basic about dictionaires,request and git API. created the python program for GIT commits and pulls get information

 05/01/2024 - Day 03 - Python File handling. wrote a basic file operation programs

+06/01/2024 - Day 04 - learned the AWS - boto3 API and created the simple S3 bucket from python script